Search

 Mental Health: Awareness Is Just The Start

 Millions of Americans struggle with mental health conditions daily, yet stigma and lack of access to care remain significant barriers.
 More than 1 billion people are living with mental health disorders such as anxiety and depression, affecting human function and economic tolls.
 While many countries have made an attempt to “help,” larger investment and action are needed globally to increase services that protect and prioritize people’s mental health.
-What is mental health and
+By Marc-Anthony Macon -..

 Lynn Zepeda